About this French Canadian Meat Pie recipe

-Whether you’re looking for something to bring to your next family dinner or just a simple weekday meal, you’ve got to try this Mirka’s French Canadian meat pie that she shares with our subscribers as part of her “dream paleo week“.
+Whether you’re looking for something to bring to your next family dinner or just a simple weekday meal, you’ve got to try Mirka’s French Canadian Meat Pie that she shares with our subscribers as part of her “dream paleo week“.
 A delicious combination of beef and pork mixed with warm spices like cloves, sage, and thyme and the spicy flavours of onion and garlic.
 Crispy on top and juicy inside, your tastebuds are sure to go wild.

 Pie Crust (for a 24cm pie pan)

 - 400g. (slightly less than 1 lb.) ground pork

 - 400g. (slightly less than 1 lb.) ground beef